St. Mary the Virgin, Bayfield - 1407 Summerside Rd

 The story of the Bayfield community is one of faithful determination through these years.
 This building stands as a fine example of the faith and devotion of the community which by this time had become the main Anglican presence in the country.
 In fact, St. Mary’s become the parish church in 1856 when the new rectory was built in Little River following the sale of the first rectory in Antigonish.
 St. Mary-the-Virgin, Bayfield remained the parish church from 1856 to 1966 when the rectory was again moved to the town of Antigonish and the Church of Saint Paul-the-Apostle became the parish church for Antigonish County. (information gathered from writings by Fr.
 John Hodgins)

 Today, the church continues to serve the community in a variety of ways, including hosting concerts, Music Royale, dinners, and craft sales.
-It continues to be one of the few fully active churches within the community, worshipping each Sunday and representing the ongoing Anglican presence in Bayfield.
+It continues to be one of the few fully active churches within the community, worshiping each Sunday and representing the ongoing Anglican presence in Bayfield.